The Eva team

 Pricing and the money math

 This is where most plans get vague and most businesses leave money on the table.
 Decide your prices on purpose, and check that they leave you a real profit after paying for labor, supplies, and travel.
 Use our free house cleaning price calculator to anchor a fair price by home size and clean type, and read how much to charge for house cleaning for the full breakdown.
+To pressure-test the money side, our cleaning business startup costs and profit report lays out typical startup budgets and the margins a well-run cleaning business actually keeps.
 Then sanity-check the other direction: at that price, how many cleans a week do you need to hit the income you want?
 Resist competing on price alone, because there is always someone cheaper, and the clients you win on price are the first to leave when someone undercuts you.

 How you will get clients